 3. While you are not foolish with your funds, you have a strong understanding that with quality there is cost.
 You don't want to pay the highest price on the market for quality work, but you also don't have outlandish ideas of finding a contractor that will provide you with high quality work for a dirt cheap price.

-4. You want a General that has an in depth knowledge of not just contracting but design as well which will make the whole process far easier.
+4. You want a General that has an in depth knowledge of not just contracting but design as well.

-5. You want a General that consider the whole picture then give you the information you need, to make an educated decision, on what is best for you and your home or business.
+5. You want a General that considers the whole picture, then gives you the information you need to make an educated decision on what is best for you and your home or business.

-7. You want a General that will not accept poor work or bad work ethic, by any of the tradesmen.
+7. You want a General that is college educated in contract and construction law, that will not accept poor performance or bad work ethic by any of the tradesmen, and will take any action necessary to defend your interests, insuring the project stays on track.

-8. You want a General that has experience determining construction timelines and takes the time to make sure you fully understand the process from beginning to end.
+8. You want a General that has experience constructing and implimenting construction timelines, and takes the time to make sure you fully understand the process, from beginning to end.

 9. You want a General contractor that will never conceal anything of reasonable significance that arises at any time.